 3.1.2.
-Biofertilizers: effect of HPH on the degree of hydrolysis
+Effect of HPH on the degree of hydrolysis

-Carrying out enzymatic hydrolysis with the goal of obtaining free amino acid concentrates from the microalgal biomass requires three steps: The first consists of protein solubilization, the second, hydroxylation and the last involves the separation of the products from the waste biomass (Romero García et al., 2012).
-To perform the first protein solubilization step from Scenedesmus sp. biomass, it is necessary to consider which cell disruption method to use for breaking down cell walls and to make the reaction and extraction of products easier.
+Carrying out enzymatic hydrolysis, with the goal of obtaining free amino acid concentrates from the microalgal biomass, requires three steps.
+The first consists of protein solubilization, the second, hydroxylation, and the last involves the separation of the products from the waste biomass [25].
+To perform the first protein solubilization step on the Scenedesmus sp. biomass, it is necessary to consider which cell disruption method to use for breaking down the cell walls and for making the reaction and extraction of products easier.
 In this case, only mechanical cell disruption by HPH was considered.
 Therefore, as explained before, the experiments were carried out by applying different treatment intensities and the resulting treated biomass was subjected to enzymatic hydrolysis.
-The results are shown in Figure 5.
+The results are shown in Fig. 5.
 A)